Panasonic is a Japanese group based in Osaka, Japan. It dates back to 1918 and was called Matsushita at the very beginning.

-Here we will focus on the Panasonic Aquarea heat pump model, to be installed in a villa in Switzerland.
-And the review focuses on the Panasonic Aquarea High Performance, which provides a water output of 55°C in heating mode.
+Here, we're going to take a look at Panasonic's Aquarea heat pump model, for installation in a villa in France or any other European country.
+And the review focuses on the Panasonic Aquarea High Performance, which delivers water at 55°C in heating mode.

-Before reading on, if you are from France, Switzerlandor BelgiumYou can request a quote from our network of certified installers by following the quick process below:
+Before reading on, if you are from France, Switzerlandor BelgiumYou can request a quote from our network of certified installers, who will be happy to help you.
+Simply follow the quick process below:

-This model is found in the Geneva area, but also a little bit everywhere in the French-speaking part of Switzerland.
-It is not really a very widespread model, as are the NIBE F2120 heat pumpsor the Stiebel Eltron WPL15 heat pumps for example.
+This model is found in many villas throughout Europe.
+It's not exactly the most widespread model, as are the NIBE F2120 heat pumpsor the Stiebel Eltron WPL15 heat pump in Switzerland, or the Daikin Altherma 3 in France, for example.

 The model in the photo corresponds to the bi-block heat pump version (All in One) with domestic hot water.
 On the left, at the bottom, you can see two types of external blocks.
 The larger one has a heating capacity of up to 16 kW.
-In this block is located the refrigeration circuit.
+The refrigeration circuit is located in this block.
 On the right is the indoor unit, which contains the condenser, and a 185L hot water tank or DHW boiler, which manages the distribution of hot water for heating in the house network.
 The regulation is located in the front part of this indoor unit.